Nikon D750 vs Sony RX10 III

 |12.||Nikon D700||Y||- / -||-||-||mini||2.0||-||-||-|

 |14.||Sony RX0||-||stereo / mono||Y||-||micro||2.0||Y||-||Y|

 |17.||Sony RX10||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 Studio photographers will appreciate that the Nikon D750 (unlike the RX10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-    Both the D750 and the RX10 III are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the RX10 III followed on from the Sony RX10 II.
+Both the D750 and the RX10 III have been discontinued, but can regularly be found used on ebay.
+The D750 was replaced by the Nikon D780, while the RX10 III was followed by the Sony RX10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Nikon D750 or the Sony RX10 III – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24.2 vs 20MP) with a 10% higher linear resolution.